|Nutrition Facts (per serving)|

 Remove the dough to a floured surface and knead for about 7 to 8 minutes, adding more flour as needed to keep it from sticking.

 Transfer the dough to a greased bowl; turn it to grease the entire surface of the dough.
 Cover the bowl with plastic wrap and let it rise for 1 to 1 1/2 hours, or until doubled in bulk.

-Spray the air fryer basket with cooking oil spray.
+Brush the air fryer basket with vegetable oil.
 Set the temperature to 350 F and preheat for about 3 minutes.
-Place 2 to 4 doughnuts and holes in the preheated air fryer basket; brush with melted butter or spray with cooking oil spray.
+Place 2 to 4 doughnuts and holes in the preheated air fryer basket; brush with melted butter or with vegetable oil.
 Cook the doughnuts for 4 minutes.
 Turn them out and repeat with the remaining doughnuts.